frida/frida-website/_i18n/en/_docs/stalker.md

   // Store the Arithmetic Logic Unit flags into x15.
 Whilst it might
   // appear that the above add instruction used to calculate the
-  // original stack pointer may have changed the flags, AARCH64 has
+  // original stack pointer may have changed the flags, AArch64 has
-  // and ADD instruction which doesn't modify the condition flags
+  // an ADD instruction which doesn't modify the condition flags
   // and an ADDS instruction which does. gum_arm64_writer_put_instruction (cw, mrs_x15_nzcv);

   /* conveniently point X20 at the beginning of the saved
      registers */
   // X20 is used later by functions such as
-  // gum_exec_ctx_load_real_register_from_full_frame_into to emit
+  // gum_exec_ctx_load_real_register_from_full_frame_into() to emit
-  // code which refrences the saved frame. gum_arm64_writer_put_mov_reg_reg (cw, ARM64_REG_X20, ARM64_REG_SP);
+  // code which references the saved frame. gum_arm64_writer_put_mov_reg_reg (cw, ARM64_REG_X20, ARM64_REG_SP);

   /* padding + status */